 The Nonsuch was originally built as a merchant ship in 1650.
 The name refers to “none such,” meaning “unequalled.”

-The Nonsuch Gallery invites you to step back in time to 17th century Deptford, England, to a wharf lined with businesses and where a ship, the small ketch Nonsuch, has recently docked after a 16 month voyage to what we now call Canada.
-The original Nonsuch sailed from England in 1668, to trade for furs in Hudson Bay.
-Her trip proved successful and investors established the Hudson’s Bay Company in 1670.
-HBC became a powerful force in Canada’s history, making Nonsuch the little ship that started it all!
-The Nonsuch replica, seen in the Gallery, was built in England in 1968 to celebrate the 300th anniversary of the Hudson’s Bay Company.
-Built using hand tools of the 17th century it is considered one of the finest replicas in the world, and sailed 14,000 kilometres of salt and fresh water before finding her home at the Manitoba Museum in 1974.
-In 2018, as part of the Bringing Our Stories Forward Gallery Renewal Project, the Nonsuch Gallery has been updated and enhanced.
+Learn about how the original Nonsuch sailed from England in 1668 to trade for furs in Hudson Bay.
+The success of this trip encouraged investors to establish the Hudson’s Bay Company in 1670.
+Immerse yourself in the Nonsuch replica, built in England in 1968 to celebrate the 300th anniversary of the Hudson’s Bay Company.
+Built using hand tools of the 17th century, it is considered one of the finest replicas in the world, and sailed 14,000 kilometres of salt and fresh water before arriving at the Manitoba Museum in 1974.